wultra/sike-java/docs/Readme.md

 - `pub.getQx()` - returns the Fp2Element representing the public key element phi(Qx)
 - `pub.getRx()` - returns the Fp2Element representing the public key element phi(Rx)

-You can obtain the BigInteger representations of the keys using:
+Obtain the BigInteger representations of the keys using:

 - `priv.getM()` - returns the BigInteger representing the private key
 - `pub.getPx().getX0().getX()` - returns the BigInteger representing the real part of public key x coordinate phi(Px)